 We provide a concrete trial example to illustrate the implementation of the TITE-CFO design.
-To mimic the real situation, we add an accrual suspension rule.19 Specifically, if at the current dose or its two adjacent doses, over 50% of the patients' outcomes remain pending, the accrual process is temporarily halted until further data become available.
+To mimic the real situation, we add an accrual suspension rule19.
+Specifically, if at the current dose or its two adjacent doses, over 50% of the patients' outcomes remain pending, the accrual process is temporarily halted until further data become available.
 Consider a phase I trial with a target DLT rate 0.3 and five dose levels under investigation.
-The assessment window is 3 months and the accrual rate is two patients per month.
+The assessment window is three months and the accrual rate is two patients per month.
 There are a total of 10 cohorts with cohort size 3.
 We assume a uniform distribution for the arrival time of each patient.

 As shown in Figure 1, the first cohort of subjects was treated at dose level 1, and there was one DLT outcome out of the three subjects.
 However, at the time when the first patient of the second cohort arrived, all the three patients in the first cohort were still pending for DLT outcomes.
 Based on the suspension rule, the trial is suspended until day 117 when two of the three patients in the first cohort completed the follow-up with non-DLT outcomes.
-After imputation, their outcomes were (0,0,0.005), and the odds ratio was $\overline{O}C/O_R = 6.39$ which was greater than the threshold value $\gamma_R = 0.09$.
+After imputation, their outcomes were (0, 0, 0.005), and the odds ratio was $\bar{O}C/O_R = 6.39$ which was greater than the threshold value $\gamma_R = 0.09$.
 By the rules in Table 2, the trial escalated the dose to level 2.
 At the decision time upon arrival of cohort 3, none of the patients in the second cohort had the full outcome, leading to a suspension until day 234.
-Up to day 234, the first cohort had complete DLT outcomes (0,0,1), while there was still one pending patient in the second cohort.
+Up to day 234, the first cohort had complete DLT outcomes (0, 0, 1), while there was still one pending patient in the second cohort.
+The odds ratios at the current dose level 2 were $(O_C/\bar{O}L, \bar{O}C/O_R) = (0.12, 5.95)$ and the threshold values are $(\gamma_L, \gamma_R) = (0.81, 0.09)$.
+Based on our TITE-CFO decision rules, dose level 3 was selected for cohort 3.
+The subsequent cohorts 4 and 5 were treated at dose level 3 as well.
+On day 422 when the first patient of the sixth cohort arrived, four patients had complete outcomes with one DLT while the other four patients' outcomes were still pending.
+With imputed data, the odds ratios at the current dose level 3 were $(O_C/\bar{O}L, \bar{O}C/O_R) = (0.56, 0.00)$ which were compared with the threshold values $(\gamma_L, \gamma_R) = (0.30, 0.24)$.
+Based on the rules in Table 1, the dose was de-escalated to level 2.
+The remaining 4 cohorts were all treated at dose level 3.
+On day 733, all patients completed their follow-ups and had full DLT data.
+Dose level 3 was eventually selected as the MTD, at which 6 out of 21 patients suffered DLT with the estimated DLT rate 0.29 and 95% confidence interval (0.12, 0.49).
+Under the TITE-CFO design, the trial took around 733 days to complete.
+If we adopt the phase I design which requires full DLT assessment for each cohort of patients, it would take 900 days to finish the trial on average.
+If we do not adopt the accrual suspension rule with 50% data fully observed, the TITE-CFO design could finish the trial even sooner.